gmcdiff/job_web_scraper/README.md

 # Scraper
-net-empregos.com web scraper for IT job ads in lisbon
+net-empregos.com web scraper for IT job ads in lisbon using Selenium and bs4